markitovtr1/MP3M4AConverter/README.md

 java -jar Mp3M4aConverter-1.0-SNAPSHOT.jar <Path-to-Directory-With-Mp3-Files>
 ```

-There is a single environment property called `SHELL_COMMANDS_WAIT_SECONDS` which wait time for all external CLI utilities calls.
+There is a single environment property called `SHELL_COMMANDS_WAIT_SECONDS` which sets wait time for all external CLI utilities calls.
 Default value is 30.

 ## OS dependencies